-Amazon Lending offers short-term loans and lines of credit to grow your business.
-While it can be a great option for some sellers, it’s only available by invitation – making it out of reach for some.
+Amazon Lending offers a variety of loans to grow your business.
+While it can be a great option for some sellers, it’s only available by invitation — making it out of reach for some.
 But even if you’ve received an Amazon Lending invitation, it’s a good idea to consider all your financing options to find the right fit.

 To apply for these programs, you must receive an invitation from Amazon.
 Typically, businesses that have used Amazon for at least one year and have consistent sales are eligible.
 Check your eligibility by logging on to Amazon Seller Central.
 If you qualify, you will see a message from Amazon Lending.